 Homemade Baked Cinnamon Mini Donuts with Maple Glaze

-My kids love donuts and usually talk my husband into buying them for breakfast a couple Saturdays a month.
-My daughter and I recently found this cute little mini donut maker in the kitchen department in a major department store for $20 and I couldn’t resist buying it.
-I love that these donuts are baked instead of fried and that my kids can help make their own breakfast treats with me.
-They were super simple to make and the kids LOVED them.
+My kids love donuts, and usually talk my husband into buying them for breakfast a few Saturdays a month.
+My daughter and I recently found this cute little mini donut maker in the kitchen department in a major department store for $20, and I couldn’t resist buying it.
+I love that these donuts are cooked in the donut pan instead of fried, and that my kids can help me make their breakfast treats.
+This baked mini cinnamon donut recipe was super simple to make, the kids LOVED them, and they paired nicely with some caramelized onion scrambled eggs, twisted bacon, and crispy hash browns.

 - 1 cup flour